Reviews You Can Rely On

 Traction

 Today's top-performing sandals have come a long way from the slippery, spongy, bargain-bin flip-flops we wore to the pool as kids.
-These days, it's not uncommon to find Vibram materials or other grippy rubber on the soles of many newer models.
-These top offerings provide excellent traction and are versatile and functional in various situations.
+These days, it's not uncommon to find Vibram materials or other grippy rubber on the soles of many newer models, especially hiking-oriented ones.
+These top offerings provide excellent traction and are versatile and functional in various situations, from slippery river rocks and boat decks to dirt paths around the lake.

-We tested traction on mossy creekbeds, steep granite scrambles, and loose, dusty trails.
-Each model was subjected to wet and dry conditions, carrying a pack, walking uphill and downhill, and being pulled by an energetic pup.
-We awarded high marks to models that demonstrated confidence even in the sketchiest conditions.
-The Bedrock Cairn Evo 3D and Cairn Evo performed well in this category, which is unsurprising given their aggressive tread patterns and Vibram outsole.
+We tested traction on mossy creekbeds, loose, dusty trails, and on urban surfaces such as poolside concrete and worn stone steps.
+We can also report on how well each shoe kept our feet on the ground when being pulled by an energetic pup.
+The Bedrock Cairn Evo performed well in this category, which is unsurprising given its aggressive tread patterns and Vibram outsole.
 Our feet felt secure and locked in, no matter what conditions or surfaces we faced.
-The Teva Hurricane XLT2 and Keen Newport H2 also impressed in this category, with rubber soles and sufficient tread.
+The Hoka Hopara 2 also impressed in this category, with a rubber sole and a more aggressive tread than most in the lineup.

 sandals mens - the cairn evo received top marks for traction with its impressive...

-Stiff-soled models like the ECCO Yucatan and all the Chaco models received respectable scores.
+Stiff-soled models like the Ecco Offroad and all the Chaco models received respectable scores.
 However, they lack the raw gripping potential of a more flexible sole across all conditions.
 These models feature various types of hard rubber molded into sporty tread patterns that maintain traction in most conditions, including loose pebbles and wet rock.
-Some received deductions due to our lower confidence in steep descents and the footbed's inability to mold to the terrain.

-The Ecco Yucatan can handle just about any terrain thanks to its burly built and adjustable straps.
+The Ecco Offroad can handle just about any terrain thanks to its burly built and adjustable straps.
+Credit: Jacob Clark

 The Keen Newport H2 falls short of our top marks in this category, but it still stands out with its outsole reminiscent of winter-vehicle tires and optimized for wet conditions.
-Similarly, with its grippy Spider Rubber, the Teva Hurricane XLT2 provides dependable, well-rounded traction, though models with Vibram soles best it.
+It fared slightly worse in loose, dry gravel.

 sandals mens - varying tread pattern and side grip provide traction and stability...